 Short-Time Operation and Service Factor of Synchronous Generator

-- The most significant restriction for normal working of the generator is the heating of its both windings, armature and the field windings.
+- The most significant restriction for the normal working of the generator is the heating of its both windings, armature and field windings.

 - These heating restrictions normally apply at a point below the extreme power that the generator can provide mechanically or magnetically.

-- The normal synchronous generator has ability to provide three hundred percent power of its rated power till that points it both windings armature and field burn out.
+- The normal synchronous generator has the ability to provide three hundred percent power of its rated power till that points it both windings armature and field burn out.

 - This capability of the generator to provide higher power than its rated power is used to deliver temporary power surges for starting of the motor and analogous load transients.

-- There is a possibility to run generator power larger than the rated power for a long time, as long as the windings do not have time to heat-up beforehand the extra load is detached.
+- There is a possibility to run generator power larger than the rated power for a long time, as long as the windings do not have time to heat up beforehand the extra load is detached.

-- For instance, a generator that can provide power to the one-megawatt load indefinitely can has ability to provide power to the 1.5-megawatt load for some minutes without serious damage, and for a gradually larger time at less power.
+- For instance, a generator that can provide power to the one-megawatt load indefinitely can has the ability to provide power to the 1.5-megawatt load for some minutes without serious damage, and for a gradually larger time at less power.

 - The given diagram shows this factor.

-- You can see from the picture that the for overloading the required time is in s for heating of the generator.
+- You can see from the picture that for overloading the required time is in s for heating of the generator.

-- ln this generator, a twenty % overloading can endure for thousand seconds, a hundred % overloading can be bear for thirty seconds, and a two hundred% overloading can endured for ten sec before harming the generator.
+- ln this generator, a twenty % overloading can endure for a thousand seconds, a hundred % overloading can be bear for thirty seconds, and a two hundred% overloading can be endured for ten sec before harming the generator.

 - The extreme value of the temperature that any electrical machine can bear depends on the winding’s insulation class.